 Do You Have Clay Soil?

 Clay soil is made of fine particles that cause it to stick together, preventing normal drainage processes that keep plant roots healthy.
 If a gardener squeezes moist clay soil into a ball, the soil will retain that shape.
 Gardeners who regularly fight chicory, sorrel, and buttercup weeds are probably dealing with the clay soil that attracts these weeds.

 Amend the Soil

 Some gardeners make the mistake of adding sand to clay soil, thinking that adding matter from the opposite soil type will moderate the problem.
 However, sand and clay make a soil more akin to concrete than the rich loam all gardeners desire.
-The best soil conditioner for clay is organic matter, and lots of it.
+The best soil conditioner for clay is organic matter and lots of it.
 Gardeners should add organic compost, leaf mold, and green manures from cover crops to improve soil structure and tilth.
 Although you'll get quicker results by mixing the amendments into the native soil, you can let earthworms do the work for you: they'll burrow up to feed on the organic matter, pulling it into their tunnels, which themselves aerate and improve the soil.